Super-resolution of partially coherent bosonic sources: Conclusions

+This work studies the quantum multi-parameter estimation problem of imaging two partially coherent, quasi-monochromatic point sources.
+We obtain the quantum mechanically optimal precisions for estimating the separation, relative intensity and coherence factor of the two point sources both in the case where some parameters are known or treated as nuisances.
+Contrary to previous claims of a resurgence of Rayleigh's curse, we show that super-resolution is possible in both cases, with the degree of super-resolution depending strongly on both the real and imaginary part of the coherence factor.

 We also study the efficacy of the qubit model---a two-dimensional simplification of the description of the PSF at the image plane---applicable in the sub-diffraction regime.
-We show that this model is applicable on the proviso that the PSFs of the two point sources are described relative to the intensity centroid, and show that any other choice of reference position can result in calculated precisions that surpass the actual QFI.
+We show that this model is applicable on the proviso that the PSFs of the two point sources, as well as the corresponding measurements, are described relative to the same reference position $x_0$.
 Finally, we also show that indirect estimation of the separation by first estimating the purity of the corresponding density matrix describing the PSF in the qubit model, is sub-optimal in the case of non-zero coherence factors and can even be ill-defined if $\gamma_R<0$.

-Our findings can be of practical relevance in a variety of imaging applications where partially coherent emitters appear such as fluorescence microscopy~\cite{Schwartz2013, Li2022}, as well as in quantum dots coupled to nanowires~\cite{Lodahl2015, Utzat2019}.
-The study of multiple, partially coherent sources, as well as resolution of partially coherent sources in all three-dimensions---particularly axial resolution---are interesting directions for future investigation.
+Our findings can be of practical relevance in a variety of imaging applications where partially coherent emitters appear such as fluorescence microscopy~\cite{Schwartz2013, Li2022}, as well as in the fabrication of photonic quantum devices such as quantum dots coupled to nanowires~\cite{Reitzenstein2006,Laussy2008,Laucht2009,Laussy2009,Laucht2010,Laussy2011,Lodahl2015,Utzat2019, Liu2024, Vasinka2025,Huang2025}.
+Note that in such scenarios the average photon number $\delta$ can be known ahead of time, since as the quantum dots are fabricated and characterized prior to being coupled with cavities or nanowires.
+The inclusion of the average photon number $\delta$ in the parameters to be estimated, the presence of background noise, resolution of multiple, partially coherent sources, as well as resolution of partially coherent sources in all three-dimensions---particularly axial resolution---are interesting directions for future investigation.